 It doesn’t matter whether you are a seasoned skier or just learning the skill.
 Michigan has a ski resort to suit your skills.
 Wherever you are in Michigan, whether in northern Michigan, the Upper Peninsula, or southwest Michigan, you can find a ski resort within a few miles.

-Some ski resorts in Michigan have exceptional amenities, whereas some areas offer ski and snowboard lessons.
-There are areas specifically for advanced skiers; then there are areas for beginners.
-So, you can say that for every level of skill, you will find a skiable terrain.
+Some ski resorts have exceptional amenities, whereas some areas offer ski and snowboard lessons.
+There are areas specifically for advanced skiers, then there are areas for beginners.
+So, you can say that for every skill level, you will find a skiable terrain.